Flet/awesome-covfefe/README.md

 [![CC0](http://i.creativecommons.org/p/zero/1.0/88x31.png)](http://creativecommons.org/publicdomain/zero/1.0/)

-To the extent possible under law, [Feross Aboukhadijeh](http://feross.org) has waived all copyright and related or neighboring rights to this work.
+To the extent possible under law, [Dan Flettre](http://twitter.com/flettre) has waived all copyright and related or neighboring rights to this work.